harveydevereux/HelloMySQL-PHP/README.md

 # HelloMySQL-PHP
 Example Machine Learning with MySQL via PHP with Apache2

-If you did want to run this yourself you should install PHP-ML using composer as in their guide and set up MySQL to look for files in /var/lib/mysql-files/ and have apache2 look for html in /var/www/html/ if you want to just run the scripts without tinkering.
-Also store a dbconfig.php
+If you did want to run this yourself without tinkering, you should install PHP-ML using composer as in their guide and set up MySQL to look for files in /var/lib/mysql-files/, have apache2 look for html in /var/www/html/ and also store a dbconfig.php
 ```php
 <?php
     $host = 'localhost';